Unreal89/bitcoin/README.md

 enough use to the average person to make it into mainline, or might just be of "beta" status.

+This version is built with USE_UPNP=1, making UPnP on by default.

 Patches
 =======